 - Exposure: Provides evidence to the client that their thoughts are not accurate or likely.
 In-session exposure for GAD asks patient to imagine the subject of their worry (for example, the catastrophic event) and to think about it for an extended period of time (e.g., 20 minutes).
 In-vivo exposures steer patients away from excessive planning or preparing for events.
 Cognitive restructuring and relaxation are used as coping mechanisms during the exposures.
 Exposure is an important step in treating GAD, because individuals with this disorder tend to avoid thinking about the catastrophic event itself.

-Here are the different classes and names of medications used to treat GAD10:
+Here are many of the different classes and names of medications used to treat GAD2:

 - Selective Serotonin Reuptake Inhibitor (SSRI): Paroxetine, Sertraline, Fluvoxamine, Escitalopram